 - 5. The Holy Spirit is for us the Spirit of love, whereby we are enabled to love one another (2Timothy 1:7; 1Peter 1:22; 1John 3:14a).

-- 6. The Holy Spirit gives us a sound mind, whereby we are enabled to know the things that are freely given to us of God, and to discern both good and evil (2Timothy 1:7; 1Corinthians 2:12-14; Hebrews 5:14).
+- 6. The Holy Spirit gives us a sound mind, whereby we are enabled to know from the Scriptures the things that are freely given to us of God, and to discern both good and evil (2Timothy 1:7; 1Corinthians 2:12-14; Hebrews 5:14).

 - 7. The Holy Spirit shines the light of the knowledge of Yahuwah’s glory into us, through the truth of Yahushua Messiah.
-He thus confirms to us the excellency and source of His truth, and that it has nothing to do with our own meager efforts (2Corinthians 4:6).
+Over and over, the Holy Spirit brings to mind the comfort of the Scriptures, and thus confirms to us the excellency and source of God’s truth, and that it has nothing to do with our own meager efforts (2Corinthians 4:6).

 With so much help from the Holy Spirit, may we never forget to be abundantly thankful every day for His ‘great grace’ [many enablements], and for His great comforts!